csimmonds/bbb-android-device-files/README.md

-# How to build Andorid KitKat 4.4 for BeagleBone Black
+# How to build Android KitKat 4.4 for BeagleBone Black

 These instructions use `AOSP 4.4.4_r1` from Google and bootloader, kernel and graphics drivers from TI Rowboat (http://arowboat.org).
 They were tested